tyler-coleman/lyric-search/ReadMe.md

     hashfunc.h		- Interface for given hash function. hashfunc.cpp	- Implementation of hash function.

-3. Use included makefile.
+3. Use included makefile by typing command "make" at command line.

-4. Hash table - resizable array.
+    To run this program with the included sample .txt file, type "./songsearch rick_db.txt" at the command line.

-    The hash table is an array of structs, inside each of which exists another array of the top 10 songs for a given word's frequency.
-The indeces of the array correspond to the hash values of various words.
-When two words hash to the same value, the newest word to be entered probes linearly to the next open index.
+    The program will then read in and organize the lyrics contained in the file, but will not provide any prompting to the user when ready.

-    Song class
+    Simply type the desired word to search for and hit enter.

-    The song class contains a string vector that represents the song's lyrics.
+    The program will then print out the top 10 songs in which the specified word occurs most frequently, along with the context of those songs in which the word appears.

-    The hash table class itself contains a vector of song class instances so that it has easy access to all of the songs' lyrics.
+    Type "BREAK" and hit enter to exit the program.

-5. First, the vector of song class instances was built one at a time.
+4. First, the vector of song class instances was built one at a time.
 Data was read in from the database file and appropriately filed into the relevant variables in a given song class instance.
 Instances were pushed onto the back of the vector to be later manipulated.